 This summary of expectations and further details about your rights and responsibilities as a student, together with important information about the services that are available to support you throughout your time at Warwick, are available online at www.warwick.ac.uk/go/studentbehaviour and http://www2.warwick.ac.uk/services/aro/studentrights.

 In partnership with the Students' Union and a range of student services, a University-wide consultation was undertaken to summarise the University's key values and expectations for its students.
 The aim was to provide greater clarity for students as to what is expected of them in the context of our diverse community and our agreed values.
-The above Statement is a 'living' document and it is hoped that open dialogue and community engagement will continue through the 2016/2017 academic year as key aspects are communicated at appropriate times and in accessible ways.
-If you have any comments or suggestions, or would be willing to discuss these, please do let the Delivery Assurance and Resolution Team know at firstname.lastname@example.org .
+The above Statement is a 'living' document.
+If you have any comments or suggestions, or would be willing to discuss these, please do let us know at firstname.lastname@example.org .

 As considered by the University Senate on 27 June 2016